Color Vision Deficiencies

 You can also check colormax.org and take a color vision test online

-The Farnsworth Lantern test is reportedly one of the easiest tests to pass, but it must be taken before every FAA Medical Exam (See below).
+Although the Farnsworth Lantern test is reportedly one of the easiest tests to pass, it is also no longer approved for FAA certification.
+Previously it had to be taken before every FAA Medical Exam (See below).

 The FAA has a very specific method by which they will approve a pilot's color vision.
 For considerably more detail about this process, please visit the FAA Dispositions Page.

-See the FAA Color Vision Testing Flow Chart to learn how pilots with color vision deficiencies must proceed.
+See the FAA Color Vision Testing Flow Chart to learn how pilots with and normal color vision and those with deficiencies must proceed.

 What Restrictions Are There for Color-Blind Pilots?